The Sons of the American Legion was created in 1932 as an organization within The American Legion.

-Current Sons of The American Legion Commander:
+Current Sons of The American Legion Commander: Joe Larson

 Responsible for the day-to-day operations of the Sons of the American Legion.

 The S.A.L. is made up of men of all ages whose parents or grandparents served in the United States military and became eligible for membership in The American Legion.
 At all levels, Sons support The American Legion in promoting a wide variety of programs.
-Sons assist their posts in other activities such as veterans programs, Veterans Administration home and hospital volunteerism, youth projects, and fund raising.
+Sons assist their posts in other activities such as Veterans programs, Veterans Administration home and hospital volunteerism, youth projects, and fund raising.
 In just the past ten years, Sons have raised more than a million dollars for The American Legion Child Welfare Foundation.
 In 2004, S.A.L. members volunteered over 211,150 hours in 2004 in Veterans Hospitals throughout the country and raised over $1,454,000 that has gone directly to VA hospitals and VA homes for a variety of items including TVs, radios, medical equipment, and clothing for the patients.
 S.A.L. volunteers work to establish local networks by having petitions available and handing out informational material.
 They alert their communities to the importance of respect for the flag and they encourage flag education programs in schools and other local organizations.